ASA Newsroom > Joint Statistical Meetings Newsroom

 What is JSM?

-JSM (the Joint Statistical Meetings) is the world's largest annual gathering of statisticians.
-It is held jointly with the American Statistical Association, the International Biometric Society (ENAR and WNAR), the Institute of Mathematical Statistics, the Statistical Society of Canada, the International Chinese Statistical Association, and the International Indian Statistical Association.
+The Joint Statistical Meetings (JSM) is the world's largest annual gathering of statisticians and has been held annually since 1974.
+JSM 2014 will be conducted jointly by the American Statistical Association, International Biometric Society (ENAR and WNAR), Institute of Mathematical Statistics, International Chinese Statistical Association, Korean International Statistical Society, International Society for Bayesian Analysis, International Indian Statistical Association, Royal Statistical Society, and Statistical Society of Canada.

-Attended by more than 5000 people, JSM activities include oral presentations, panel sessions, poster presentations, continuing education courses, exhibit hall (with state-of-the-art statistical products and opportunities), career placement service, society and section business meetings, committee meetings, social activities, and networking opportunities.
+Attended annually by more than 6,000 people, JSM activities include oral presentations, panel sessions, poster presentations, continuing education courses, exhibit hall (with state-of-the-art statistical products and opportunities), career placement service, society and section business meetings, committee meetings, social activities, and networking opportunities.

-Montréal, Québec, Canada, is the host for JSM 2013.
-The conference will take place Saturday, August 3, through Thursday, August 8, at the Palais des congrès de Montréal.
+Boston, Massachusetts is the host city for JSM 2014.
+The conference will take place Saturday, August 2, through Thursday, August 7 at the Boston Convention and Exhibition Center, which is located at 415 Summer Street.

 Who attends the JSM?

-JSM attracts statisticians from academia, government, industry, from the US and around the globe.
+JSM attracts statisticians from academia, government and industry from the U.S. and around the globe.

 When did JSM begin?

-The Joint Statistical Meetings were formally organized in 1974, and ASA began holding its annual meeting with this group at that time.
+The Joint Statistical Meetings were formally organized in 1974.
+ASA began holding its annual meeting with this group at that time.

 How did ASA come to have its annual meeting with the JSM?